G9A2HvK9/tictactoe_techtest/README.md

 2. As a user
     So I can play a move
     I want to be able to place an X on the grid

+3. As a user
+    So I can play with a second person
+    I want to be able to place an O on the grid